asvd/viewport/README.md

 <script src="viewport.js"></script>
 ```

-Add the `section` class to every section to be equipped with the
+Add the `section` class to every section which needs to be equipped
-additional viewport position properties:
+with the additional viewport position properties:

 ```html
 <div id=firstSection class=section>